BurntSushi/termcolor/README.md

 ripgrep (rg)
 ------------
-`ripgrep` is a line oriented search tool that recursively searches your current directory for a regex pattern while respecting your gitignore rules.
+`ripgrep` is a line-oriented search tool that recursively searches your current directory for a regex pattern while respecting your gitignore rules.
 To a first approximation, ripgrep combines the usability of The Silver Searcher (similar to `ack`) with the raw speed of GNU grep. `ripgrep` has first class support on